 7. Greater Manchester

 Services cut for patients with serious congenital heart conditions at Manchester Royal Infirmary due to a lack of staffing.
-Those with awaiting operations will need to travel up to 150 miles.
+Those awaiting operations will need to travel up to 150 miles.

 What are the proposed aims of the STP?